Rigid inflatable boat: Introduction to the southern hemisphere

-The first inflatable boat manufacturer in the Southern Hemisphere is Lancer Industries Ltd, of Auckland, New Zealand in 1971.
+The first inflatable boat manufacturer in the Southern Hemisphere is Lancer Industries of Auckland, New Zealand in 1971.
 The founder Chris Marks had visited Europe and brought the concept to NZ.
 He pioneered many of the initial inflatable boat construction and material methods.
 Lancers innovate designs and engineering approach to inflatable design still applies and the company holds many patents.
 Lancer is noted for manufacturing large RIBs, in 1987 it provided tubes for a 17m RIB and then 19 the late 1990s Protector (Rayglass) of New Zealand built two 20m RIB support boats for the Americas Cup which were tubes by Lancer.

 In 1976 Steve Schmidt introduced the RHIB concept to New Zealand under the brand Naiad.
 While it was slow to be accepted for the first few years, it gained momentum with police, Rescue, marine farmers and Government agencies.

 The Naiad RHIB developed by Steve Schmidt differed from the existing RHIB designs in two ways.
 It had a twin skin, incorporating an air retaining inner and a robust replaceable outer.
 These were held in place by tracks.
 This system allowed for easy removal of the outer or inner for repair or replacement.
 The other feature was the unusually deep variable V hull with extreme turned down chines aft.

 In 1978 the demand grew for more protection in the form of an integral cabin and outboard well to protect the crew in adverse conditions.
 Though basic to start with cabins soon became more sophisticated.
 Naiad were one of the early pioneers in designing RHIBs and models range from 2.5m to 23m.

 In the 2010s, the traditional RHIB was reimagined using High-Density Polyethylene (HDPE) as the hull material.
 HDPE, an engineered polymer, possesses a number of properties which make it a superior marine construction material for RHIB's.
 Of note, it absorbs vibration leading to a quieter, more comfortable ride, with less slamming load transferred to operators.
 HDPE does not corrode, or suffer from electrolysis, reducing maintenance costs and increasing operational availability.
 It was the PFG Group, of Hobart, Tasmania, who recognised and applied the advantages into RHIB construction.
 In partnership with One2Three Naval Architects, Stuart Downham of PFG developed a range of RHIB designs and builds which have such significantly favourable characteristics in the water that the future of RHIB's and high performance small watercraft will shift towards HDPE as the preferred hull material.

 In 1979, Gemini Marine based in Cape Town started building RIBs for the local market.
 Early on they joined forces with the NSRI and started to design and build rescue craft for the South African Sea Rescue Institution.